gsmatth/shooters-log-fe/README.md

   ![scorecard750x580](https://cloud.githubusercontent.com/assets/13153982/16515546/69d733b0-3f27-11e6-9653-1148ff7f485a.png)

 * The primary purpose of the front-end site is to store and serve out the web application on demand.
-Once the user's browser has downloaded the files served out by this server, the angularJS application in the browser behaves as a client side application and interacts with the shooters-log back-end RESTful API to perform its intended function.
-The combination of the back-end and the front-end represents a full MEAN stack (Mongo Express Angular Node) deployment solution.
+Once the user's browser has downloaded the files provided by this server, the angularJS application in the browser behaves as a client side application and interacts with the shooters-log back-end RESTful API to perform its intended function.
+The combination of the back-end and the front-end represents a full MEAN stack (Mongo Express Angular Node) solution.

   ![shooters-log-fe-v2-525x584](https://cloud.githubusercontent.com/assets/13153982/18381236/26ed9694-7630-11e6-999b-d77580a5827e.png)